davegutz/myStateOfCharge/SOC_Particle/README.md

 I found that high Serial traffic competes adversely with DS2482 for 1-wire temperature on the Photon2.
 That product does not support 1-Wire without the DS2482.
 The reason for the complaints are the buffer in the DS2482 code is too small when competing for resources.
 I had to edit DS2482-RK in the lib to increase the buffer size (static const size_t COMMAND_LIST_STACK_SIZE = 12; in DS2482-RK.h).
 I added the print statements to alert user if nearing that new limit (was 4).
 The changes are in the GitHub repository.
 The main change is the COMMAND_LIST_STACK_SiZE = 12.
 If you make that to the lib you'll be OK.
 The author at Particle didn't see why this change would be any problem.
 He never saw 4 exceeded in any of his testing.
 This application uses as much Serial as possible.
 Also I tried increasing Serial baud rate without improvement.

+### Photon 2 serial throughput limited causing frame slippage when taking lots of data on serial.

+  Dr400 used for verification testing at times, especially the *tweak* transients.

 ### Particle Workbench complains about STM32_Pin_Info

 c:\users\daveg\documents\github\mystateofcharge\soc_particle\src\hardware/OneWire.h:98:5: error: 'STM32_Pin_Info' does not name a type; did you mean 'Hal_Pin_Info'?